lowRISC/opentitan/README.md

 ![CI](https://github.com/silvergasp/bazel-embedded/workflows/CI/badge.svg)

-**Caution:** This is alpha quality software at the moment and has not be tested in depth. bazel-embedded is a set of tools that enable embedded development using bazel.

 At this point it is relatively easy to add support for new architectures, that have gcc based compilers.
 In future we will be adding clang support, so that we can make use of clangs static-analyzers.
 If you would like an architecture added to this repository let us know.

 Current support is limited to Arm Cortex-M Devices: